Pathogenic Microorganisms That Are Present In Human Blood

 Hepatitis B (HBV), Hepatitis C (HCV), and HIV are the headline acts.
 Those three get the most attention in training videos and OSHA posters, and for good reason.
 They're common, they're durable in some cases, and they're linked to long-term illness or death.

 But they're not the only ones.
-Now, syphilis, malaria, and certain versions of cytomegalovirus (CMV) can also show up in blood.
-Newer worries like Zika and West Nile have joined the list in recent years.
-The point is, "bloodborne" isn't a single disease.
+Syphilis, malaria, and certain versions of cytomegalovirus (CMV) can also show up in blood.
+Think about it: newer worries like Zika and West Nile have joined the list in recent years.
+Even so, the point is, "bloodborne" isn't a single disease.
 It's a category.

 Not everything in blood is a pathogen

 Here's what most people miss: your blood is full of microorganisms-adjacent stuff that's totally fine.
-White blood cells, platelets, proteins, good bacteria in other parts of you.
-That's why the problem isn't "microorganisms in blood" as a concept.
+Worth adding: white blood cells, platelets, proteins, good bacteria in other parts of you.
+The problem isn't "microorganisms in blood" as a concept.
 It's the pathogenic ones — the ones coded to damage.

 So when someone says "pathogenic microorganisms that are present in human blood," they're drawing a line.
-Which means on one side, the body's normal biology.
+Think about it: on one side, the body's normal biology.
 On the other, the invaders.

 Why It Matters

 Why does this matter?
 Because most people skip it until something goes wrong.
-And by then, it's a needlestick report at 2 a.m. or a diagnosis that changes a life.
+And by then, it's a needlestick report at 2 a.But m. or a diagnosis that changes a life.

 In practice, bloodborne pathogens are a workplace safety issue, a public health issue, and a personal risk issue all at once.
-A kid finds a discarded needle in a park.
-In real terms, two people share a razor without thinking.
-So a nurse gets stuck with a used syringe.
+A nurse gets stuck with a used syringe.
+Think about it: a kid finds a discarded needle in a park.
+Two people share a razor without thinking.
 Each of those is a potential handoff of something invisible.

 The cost of not knowing

 Turns out, ignorance here is expensive.
-Hepatitis B can survive outside the body for at least a week on a dry surface.
-Even so, hIV is more fragile, but still transmissible through a tiny amount of blood.
+On top of that, hepatitis B can survive outside the body for at least a week on a dry surface.
+HIV is more fragile, but still transmissible through a tiny amount of blood.
 HCV is sneaky — many people have it for years without symptoms, damaging their liver the whole time.

 And the kicker?
-We're not talking moon science.
-In practice, a lot of transmission is preventable with basic precautions.
+A lot of transmission is preventable with basic precautions.
+Which means we're not talking moon science.
 We're talking gloves, sharps containers, and not touching other people's blood with an open cut on your hand.

 Who actually needs to care

 Not just doctors.
-But tattoo artists.
-Phlebotomists.
+In practice, phlebotomists.
+People who clean up after accidents.
 Janitors in hospitals.
-Day to day, first responders.
-Which means people who clean up after accidents.
-That's why honestly, anyone with a teenager who might experiment, or a partner whose history they don't fully know.
+Still, first responders.
+Tattoo artists.
+Consider this: honestly, anyone with a teenager who might experiment, or a partner whose history they don't fully know.
 Blood doesn't announce itself.

 How It Works